-Criteria-It is critical that the County have contingency planning procedures in place to provide for the continuity of operations and to help ensure that vital information technology (IT) resources, which include its systems, network, infrastructure, and data, can be recovered in the event of a disaster, system or equipment failure, or other interruption.
+Criteria-It is critical that the County have contingency planning procedures in place to provide for the continuity of operations and to help ensure that vital IT resources, which include its systems, network, infrastructure, and data, can be recovered in the event of a disaster, system or equipment failure, or other interruption.
 Contingency planning procedures include having a comprehensive, up-to-date contingency plan; taking steps to facilitate activation of the plan; and having system and data backup policies and procedures.

-Condition and context-The County's contingency plan lacked certain key elements related to restoring operations in the event of a disaster or other system interruption of its IT resources.
-In addition, the County did not perform regularly scheduled, comprehensive tests of its contingency plan.
+Condition and context-Auditors reviewed the contingency planning procedures at the County and the County Treasurer's Office since they separately manage their own IT resources and are each responsible for controls over contingency planning.
+The County and Treasurer's Office contingency plans lacked certain key elements related to restoring operations in the event of a disaster or other system interruption of their IT resources.
+Further, they did not consistently implement their contingency plans.

-Effect-The County risks not being able to provide for the continuity of operations, recover vital IT systems and data, and conduct daily operations in the event of a disaster, system or equipment failure, or other interruption, which could cause inaccurate or incomplete system and data recovery.
+Effect-The County and Treasurer's Office risk not being able to provide for the continuity of operations, recover vital IT systems and data, and conduct daily operations in the event of a disaster, system or equipment failure, or other interruption, which could cause inaccurate or incomplete system and data recovery.